athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Monster Core/Ifrit.md

     desc: "`pf2:1`  **Requirements** The ifrit has a hand free\n* * *\n\n**Effect** The ifrit makes a melee Strike.
 If the Strike hits, the target is [[Conditions/Grabbed|Grabbed]] in the ifrit's free hand."

   - name: "Wings of Flame"
     desc: "`pf2:1` (arcane,fire) The ifrit grows flaming wings from their back.
 They gain a fly Speed of 35 feet for 1 minute.
-The flames also create an aura in a 5-foot emanation around the ifrit.\n\nAny creature that ends its turn in the aura takes 2d6 fire damage with a DC 25 Reflex check save."
+The flames also create an aura in a @Template[emanation|distance:5] around the ifrit.\n\nAny creature that ends its turn in the aura takes 2d6 fire damage with a DC 25 Reflex check save."

 ```